-Menu 4 allows you to enter the Internet Access information in one screen.
-Menu 4 is actually a simplified setup for one of the remote nodes that you can access in Menu 11.
+Menu 4 allows you to enter the Internet access parameters in one screen.
+Menu 4 is actually a simplified setup for one of the remote nodes that you can access through menu 11.
 Before you configure your Prestige for Internet access, you need to collect your Internet account information from your ISP.

-Use Table 3-3 to record your Internet Account Information.
+Use Table 3-3to record your Internet Account Information.